gruhn/vue-qrcode-reader/README.md

 }
 ```

+> You might notice that when you scan the same QR code multiple times in a row, `decode` is still only emitted once.
+When you hold a QR code in the camera, frames are actually decoded multiple times a second but you don't want to be flooded with `decode` events that often.
+That's why the last decoded QR code is always cached and only new results are propagated.
+However, you can clear this internal cache by setting the `paused` prop to true.

 ### `detect` event
 The `detect` event is quite similar to `decode` but it provides more details. `decode` only gives you the string encoded by QR codes. `detect` additionally